-STARTING A WARM ENGINE
+STARTING A WARM ENGINE:

-- Move ON/STOP switch to the ON position.
-Pull the choke/fast idle lever out to the full extent; then, push the lever back in com-pletely (to the OFF CHOKE position).
-This will set the fast idle lock to the start position. - Pull the starter rope quickly with your right hand until the engine starts. З. - 4.
-Squeeze and release the throttle trigger to allow engine to return to idle speed.
+- Move ON/STOP switch to the ON position. - Pull the choke/fast idle lever out to the full extent, then push the lever back in completely (to the OFF position). - Slowly press the primer bulb 6 times. - Pull the starter rope quickly with your right hand until the engine starts. - Squeeze and release throttle trigger, allowing engine to idle.

-DIFFICULT STARTING (or starting a flooded engine)
+DIFFICULT STARTING (or starting a flooded engine):

-The engine may be flooded if it has not started after 10 pulls.
+The engine may be flooded with too much fuel if it has not started after 10 pulls.

 Flooded engines can be cleared of excess fuel by following the warm engine starting procedure listed above.
-Ensure the ON/STOP switch is in the ON position.
+Insure the ON/STOP switch is in the ON position.

-Starting could require many pulls depending on how badly unit is flooded.
-If engine still fails to start, refer to TROUBLESHOOTING TABLE or call 1-800-554-6723.
+Starting could require pulling the starter rope handle many times depending on how badly the unit is flooded.
+If engine fails to start, refer to the TROUBLESHOOTING TABLE or call 1-800-554-6723.